aizjicod/concert-page/README.md

 # concert page

-> on this project i will be doing concert page.
+> on this project i will be doing concert page which will be done with a template made by Cindy Shin.

 ## Built With